 year.

-However, the ER is higher of fair rent and municipal value, but such higher amount shall be restricted to standard rent, i.e. say higher of fair rent and municipal value is ‘X’, then ER shall be lower of X and standard rent.
+However, the ER is higher of fair rent and municipal value, but a such higher amount shall be restricted to standard rent, i.e. say higher of fair rent and municipal value is ‘X’, then ER shall be lower of than X and standard rent.
 Municipal taxes paid can be deducted to arrive at the net annual value.

 Annual value of upto 2 self-occupied properties can be taken to be NIL.
 Note that deduction for municipal taxes shall not be allowed in respect of such property/properties as annual value here means net annual value.

 If a property is self-occupied for part of the year and let-out for the remaining part of the year, then the ER for the whole year shall be considered for determining the GAV.
 Such ER for the whole year shall be compared with the actual rent for the let out period.
 The higher amount shall be adopted as the GAV.
-However, municipal tax for the whole year is allowed as deduction provided it is paid by the owner during the given financial year.
+However, municipal tax for the whole year is allowed as a deduction provided it is paid by the owner during the given financial year.

 Annual value of upto 2 self-occupied properties can be taken to be NIL.
 The other self-occupied/ unoccupied properties shall be treated as ‘deemed let out properties’.
 The ER shall be taken as the GAV.
 Municipal tax paid by the owner during the given financial year can be claimed as deduction.